rmolinamir/ddd-framework/lib/uuid/README.md

 ## Documentation

-For more detailed information, usage examples, and API reference for `@ddd-framework/uuid`, please refer to the official documentation.
+For more detailed information on `@ddd-framework/uuid`, including usage examples and API reference, please refer to the [official documentation](https://rmolinamir.github.io/ddd-framework/modules/uuid.html).

 ## Installation